-The sheets on the following pages can be used to assist the office staff or physician in identifying the language that your patient is speaking.
-Pass the sheets to the patient and point to the English statement.
-Motion to the patient to read the other languages, and point to the language that the patient prefers.
+The sheets on the following pages can be used to assist the office staff or physician in identifying the language that your enrollee is speaking.
+Pass the sheets to the enrollee and point to the English statement.
+Motion to the enrollee to read the other languages, and point to the language that the enrollee prefers.
 (Conservative gestures can communicate this.)
-Record the patient's language preference in his or her medical record.
+Record the enrollee's language preference in their medical record.